• Advertise

 Are you looking for a simple fall wreath idea that’s easy to DIY and is affordable (re: cheap)?
 I’ve got one for you!

-In this post, I’m going to show you how to make a fall wreath, using upcycled fabric and a foam wreath form from the dollar store.
+In this post, I’m going to show you how to make a modern fall wreath, using upcycled fabric and a foam wreath form from the dollar store.

 Make an easy DIY fall wreath using upcycled fabric and a dollar store floral wreath form.
 A simple, cheap autumn decor idea you can make in under 20 minutes!
 Click to read the tutorial.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.
-Thanks for supporting Bloom in the Black!
+Thanks for supporting Craft Your Happy Place!

-How to Make a Simple Fall Wreath
+How to Make a Modern Fall Wreath

 To DIY this easy autumn wreath, we’re going to use strips of an old sheet wrapped around a foam wreath form and embellish it with jute and painted paper leaves.
 If you have an old sheet and some twine hanging around, the cost for this project is only $1!